numair1/causality-black-box/README.md

 model is trained, and then used to generate predictions y_hat.
 This file is saved as [black_box_predictions_data_full_pipeline.csv](simulation/black_box_predictions_data_full_pipeline.csv).

-- black_box_predictions_data_full_pipeline.csv: This file is then used as input to TETRAD to run the FCI algorithm at 0.005 significance, and with horizontal bar excluded in order to obtain the final graph.
+- black_box_predictions_data_full_pipeline.csv: This file is then used as input to [TETRAD GUI](https://www.cmu.edu/dietrich/philosophy/tetrad/use-tetrad/tetrad-application.html) to run the FCI algorithm at
+0.005 significance, with the v_bar,circle,triangle along with y_hat being used, as the nodes and with horizontal bar excluded in order to obtain the final graph.
+Background knowledge that y_hat is a descendant of the features is also utilized.

 ## Birds Data Example